TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/user-profile-api.md

 **REQUEST:** `?key=YOUR_KEY&username=mbutcher&stats=1&cars=1&licenses=1`

 This request usually returns all cars and licenses owned by a user.
 This example only shows one of each for brevity.
-Example user: [MButcher](https://world.city-driving.co.uk/?page=profile&id_user=17).

 **RESPONSE:**